Do you feel like selling never gets any easier?

 Conducting a comprehensive audit of your current technology tools and platforms is crucial.

-This is how you can clearly understand if the current infrastructure can support integration or requires an upgrade.
+This is how you can clearly determine whether the current infrastructure supports integration or requires an upgrade.

 • Identify limitations — does your CRM offer AI capabilities?
 Can data systems handle real-time analytics?